VAT invoice requirements: Information you must include

-To send and record accurate VAT invoices, you’ll need to ensure that your invoices include all of the required information.
+To send and record accurate VAT invoices, you’ll need to ensure that your invoices include all required information.
 Even the smallest mistake on a credit note or your invoice details could lead to VAT penalties and subsequent headaches for your business.

 Sign up for your free business bank account today and enjoy a simplified way to keep track of your invoices and payments.

 Photo by Helena Lopes, published on Unsplash